Sterling steadies after post-ECB tumble | Business

 Sterling steadied against the euro on Monday after a sharp slide last week triggered by the European Central Bank's more hawkish tone, which overshadowed the Bank of England's rate rise.
 The euro rose sharply versus sterling last week after the ECB surprised markets by suggesting for the first time that an interest rate rise this year was a possibility.

-By 1240 GMT on Monday, sterling edged 0.1% lower against the euro to 84.72 pence, after touching its lowest level against the single currency since December.
-It lost some steam against the dollar, falling 0.1% to $1.3508, after hitting its lowest level in almost one week versus the greenback. <GBP=D3
+By 1533 GMT on Monday, sterling edged 0.1% lower against the euro to 84.76 pence, after touching its lowest level against the single currency since December.
+It lost some steam against the dollar, falling 0.1% to $1.3503, after hitting its lowest level in almost one week versus the greenback.

-While a quarter-point hike by the BoE was largely expected, a split vote came as a surprise, as four of the nine Monetary Policy Committee members wanted a 50 bps move.
+While a quarter-point hike by the BoE was largely expected, a split vote came as a surprise, as four of the nine Monetary Policy Committee members wanted a 50 basis points move.
 The BoE also warned inflation could top 7%.
-"Last week both the BoE and the ECB were more hawkish than expected though the ECB was the far greater surprise," Jane Foley, head of FX strategy, at Rabobank in London.
+"Last week both the BoE and the ECB were more hawkish than expected though the ECB was the far greater surprise," said Jane Foley, head of FX strategy at Rabobank in London.

 Simon Harvey, head of FX analysis for Monex Europe, said he expected political risks to have a limited impact on the pound for now "as policy is set to remain on its preset course even if Boris Johnson is ousted".